 A day at leisure can be spent by the lake onsite or in another nearby town surrounding the lake.
 Alternatively, why not catch a train to Verona or Venice?

 Leaving Italy behind, travel further north, via Milan and Lake Como, and cross the border to Lugano in Switzerland (126 miles).
-A well-planned visit to Milan could be possible, although there will be opportunities aplenty to stop and admire the scenery en route.
+There will be opportunities aplenty to stop and admire the scenery en route.

 3 nights at Lugano campsite.

 Enjoy an excursion to nearby Lake Como, famous for its wealthy residents and dramatic scenery, before returning to Lake Lugano for a panoramic cruise.
-In the evening, the cruise culminates with dinner back on dry land including local specialities and wine tasting.
+In the evening, the cruise culminates back on dry land with a local specialities and wine tasting experience.

 Day at leisure.
 Stay on the campsite and breathe in your surroundings, or take a train from the local station (about one mile) into Lugano to explore the town itself.
 Steeped in history (far beyond being the first host city of the Eurovision song contest) and, being so close to Italy, the architecture has an interesting Swiss-Italian influence and is home to a number of historic buildings and museums.
 Alternatively, hop on board one of the passenger ferries and visit some of the other towns and villages of Lake Lugano.